Joey Wendle Player Props: Marlins vs. Tigers

 Joey Wendle At The Plate

-- Wendle has 13 doubles, two triples, a home run and 10 walks while hitting .262.
+- Wendle has 13 doubles, two triples, a home run and 10 walks while batting .258.

-- Wendle has picked up a hit in 38 of 62 games this season, with multiple hits 10 times.
+- In 60.3% of his 63 games this season, Wendle has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 10 games this season, Wendle has picked up an RBI, with more than one RBI once.
+- In 11 games this year, Wendle has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.